 You know, I never planned on being a mill owner.
 Yet, here I find myself, owner of Gray’s Grist Mill since 1980.
 It’s funny how things work out.
-My first encounter with Gray’s Mil came during the 1960′s.
+My first encounter with Gray’s Grist Mill came during the 1960′s.
 My family and I started summering in Westport.
-At the time, the miller John Hart had been running Gray’s Mill.
-I have to say that on first sight, I was captivated by the whole experience – the classic New England mill, the picture book pond, and the archetypal miller.
+At the time, the miller, John Hart had been running Gray’s Grist Mill.
+I have to say that, on first sight, I was captivated by the whole experience – the classic New England mill, the picture book pond, and the archetypal miller.

 As the years passed, children were replaced with grandchildren, but the visits never stopped, and neither did my love of the old mill.
 So when Tim retired from the milling business a few years ago and we were forced to close temporarily, I knew we would open its doors again.

-After all, I bout it for the desire that it be here forever.
+After all, I bought it for the desire that it be here forever.